nation3/law/Constitution.linked.md

 All Expense Governance Proposals must follow this process:
 a) The DAO shall create a payment stream to the contributor.
-b) The Guardian Guild shall release funds from the stream, only after ensuring that the deliverables, as stated by the Contributor to the DAO, are indeed delivered.
+#) The Guardian Guild shall release funds from the stream, only after ensuring that the deliverables, as stated by the Contributor to the DAO, are indeed delivered.
-c) The Contributor might dispute the Guardian Guild’s judgment on the subject and take the matter to the Supreme Court.
+#) The Contributor might dispute the Guardian Guild’s judgment on the subject and take the matter to a Nested Court or to the Supreme Court.

 ### Representation Powers
 The DAO might appoint Citizen(s) as Representatives of Nation3 in order to strengthen partnerships or diplomatic relations with other states or aligned projects.

 ## Land
 a) Nation3 might acquire land on planet Earth or any other planet as deemed necessary.
-b) Nation3 might acquire sovereign land, land on Special Economic Zones, or land in other jurisdictions as deemed necessary.
+#) Nation3 might acquire sovereign land, land on Special Economic Zones, or land in other jurisdictions as deemed necessary.
-c) Nation3 might open local embassies in different jurisdictions.
+#) Nation3 might open local embassies in different jurisdictions.

 ## Language
 English is the official language of Nation3.